Resources

 3 ways a business can increase efficiency

-Business efficiency doesn’t always receive the attention it deserves despite being integral to a company’s health.
+Business efficiency doesn’t always receive the attention it deserves, despite being integral to a company’s health.
 Every enterprise owner, manager and other important stakeholders must understand the value of efficiency.
 With the right strategy, you can improve your organisation bit by bit because efficiency should be a long-term endeavour.

 Use Technology to Automate Manual Tasks

-Technology is getting us closer to automated work life.
+Technology is getting us closer to an automated work life.
 Many software applications automate tasks that would otherwise be time-consuming and manual.

 One of my favourite ways to save time on a daily basis is by automating manual tasks using software and apps.
-Whether you’re scheduling social media posts, drafting emails with templates or creating new segments in your email marketing platform with Zapier; there are some great apps that can help you save time on your daily work and business life.
+Whether you’re scheduling social media posts, drafting emails with templates or creating new segments in your email marketing platform with Zapier, there are some great apps that can help you save time on your daily work and business life.

 Automate repetitive tasks and processes using process management software or checklists.
-Manage and schedule tasks in order of priority and assign to the best person to complete the task.
+Manage and schedule tasks in order of priority and assign them to the best person to complete the task.

 Use these tools in creative ways so you can spend more time on your high-value work—and less time doing things manually.

-What is efficiency strategy?
+What is an efficiency strategy?

 Do you want your business to be more efficient?
 A key element of business efficiency is having a clear strategy in place.
 There are lots of ways you can get more efficient in your day-to-day business activities—all it takes is a little planning and forethought.